NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 latitude of the corners as an option, via ``--lon-lat-values``.

 The flag ``--refine-camera`` makes ``cam_gen`` solve a least square problem to refine the output camera.
-In some rare cases it can get the refinement wrong, though by and large it it greatly improves the cameras.
+In some cases it can get the refinement wrong, so it is suggested experimenting with and without using this option.

 For simplicity of notation, we will create a symbolic link from this image to the shorter name ``v1.tif``, and the GCP file needs to be